La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Letters instead of ‘_he_’ and ‘_she_’

-A string of one or more letter names works as a pronoun.
-And we can use them for another method of referring to nouns and names earlier used in speech.
+A string of one or more letter names can function as a pronoun, providing an alternative method for referring to previously mentioned nouns and names in speech.

 > **la .alis. pu klama le nurma .i le nurma cu melbi la .alis.**
 > **la .alis. pu klama le nurma .i ri melbi la .alis.**